qubole/sparklens/README.md

 ####3.
 Run from spark event-history file

-You can run sparklens on a previously run spark-app using event-history file also, (similar to running via sparklens-dump above) with another option specifying that is file is an event-history file.
+You can run sparklens on a previously run spark-app using event-history file also, (similar to running via sparklens-data-file above) with another option specifying that is file is an event-history file.
 This file can be in any of the formats event-history files supports, i.e. **text, snappy, lz4 or lzf**.
 Eg command:

 ```